 Rosacea: How to avoid and prevent outbreaks

 Rosacea is a chronic skin condition that affects millions of people worldwide.
-There are individual differences, but are characterized by redness, visible blood vessels, pimples and swelling on the face.
+There are individual differences, but is characterized by redness, visible blood vessels, pimples and swelling on the face, among other things.
 Although there is no cure for rosacea, there are several measures you can take to prevent flare-ups and reduce symptoms.
 In this article, we will explore different methods and strategies to manage rosacea and achieve healthy skin.

 - What is rosacea?

 - Causes of rosacea

 - Factors that can be triggers for people with rosacea

 - Skin care for rosacea

 Rosacea is a chronic inflammatory skin disease that primarily affects the face - simply put, a chronic inflammation of the skin.
 The most common form of rosacea is characterized by persistent redness in the center of the face, especially on the cheeks, nose, chin and forehead.
 Other symptoms include visible blood vessels, pimples, swelling and thickened skin.